jsca0/MiniBid/README.md

 When an ```Auction``` is created its ```current_price``` field is set to the starting price of the item being sold.
 When a bid is made the ```current_price``` is updated to the bid amount. ```Bids``` are validated by ensuring they are higher than the auction's ```current_price```.

 The accuracy of auctions is only to the minute; The winning bid should always be a bid placed within 60 seconds of the auction expiring, but this could mean, for example, a winner being a bid placed 30 seconds after the item had expired.
 This constraint is due to the speed MongoDB is able to delete an expired a document in a collection and notify applications listening for a changes.
 MiniBid could improve this by checking if the winning bid came seconds after the item's expiration, and if so declare the previous bid the winner.
-However, considering the bid timestamp isn't created until after the server recieves and validates the bid, there would still always be a possible delay between a user placing a bid and the bid being acknowledged.
+However, considering the bid timestamp isn't created until after the server recieves and validates the bid, there would still always be a possible delay between a user making a bid and the bid being acknowledged.

 ### MiniBid RESTful API Endpoints
 Users should first register and login using the following endpoints: